DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **The Great Reversal was the crime.
 Conscious play is the solution.**

+### Field Note
+I caught myself shushing a friend’s laughter on a late train—worried about “being appropriate.”
+It hit me how deep the programming runs: even joy gets optimized.
+That’s when I started scheduling ritual play back into my week.

 **The diagnosis is complete.
 The game begins.**

-## Chapter 23: The Strategist's Dilemma & The Third Path
+## Chapter 25: The Strategist's Dilemma & The Third Path

 Having documented the mechanisms of the Social Game, I faced the crucial question that haunts every person who sees the system clearly: **What do we do about it?**